susuhahnml/asp-game-strategies/src/approaches/min_max_asp/README.md

 ## Description

-This approach to find the best action by constructing the relevant parts of the min-max tree.
-The construction is performed similarly to a DFS while using optimization statements from *clingo*.
+This approach finds the best action by constructing the relevant parts of the min-max tree.
+The construction is performed similarly as a DFS while using optimization statements from *clingo*.
+Results are expressed in the form of ASP rules and generalized for other instances.

 #### Explicit time encoding